9.6 Applying Core Attributes to Answer Selection

 Test Your Knowledge

-A client reveals a painful cultural conflict and then says the counselor probably would not understand.
+A client reveals a painful cultural conflict, then says, "You probably wouldn't understand anyway."
 Which response best uses core counseling attributes?

 A